Maximum temperature will reach 38 degrees Celsius

-The weather report says the sky will be sunny until 6:00 p.m. and then partly cloudy, with a probability of precipitation of up to 16 percent at night.
+The weather report says the sky will be sunny with no chance of precipitation.

 #Maximum #temperature #reach #degrees #Celsius